Singhmansingh/tauri-miniboard/README.md

 Soundboard controller to play Youtube videos to a browser interface.
 Built to be used with apps like [Kenku FM](https://github.com/owlbear-rodeo/kenku-fm).
 Built using Tauri + Rust + Svelte (TS).

+This is a lite version of my Soundboard utility, built with Electron.
+This app only supports Youtube videos currently.

 ## How it works

 9 button always on top window is displayed.
 Each button references a youtube video id.
 Navigate using either the number pad, arrows, or mouse.
 The track will play on loop when selected.
 Press again to pause.